Paramount Global (PARA) Shares Rise Despite Market Challenges

-Paramount Global (NASDAQ: PARA)’s stock price has increased by 1.08 compared to its previous closing price of 23.08.
-However, the company has seen a 3.55% increase in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 04/07/23 that Paramount Explores Sale of Majority Stake in Noggin Streaming Service
+The stock price of Paramount Global (NASDAQ: PARA) has surged by 2.80 when compared to previous closing price of 16.40, but the company has seen a -27.73% decline in its stock price over the last five trading sessions.
+Barrons Online reported on 05/06/23 that Buffett Says Streaming Remains a Challenging Business, Sticks With Paramount

 Is It Worth Investing in Paramount Global (NASDAQ: PARA) Right Now?